cpjobling/eg-247-textbook/filter_design/analogue_filters.md

 ```matlab
 [z,p,k] = ellip(N,Rp,Rs,W0,'s')
 ```
-returns the pole-zero-gain values for an alliptical low-pass filter of order `N`, with a maximum passband ripple of `Rp` dB, a stop-band ripple of `Rs` dB, cut-off frequency of `W0` rad/s.
-The argument 's' returns tye poles and zeros of an analogue filter.
+returns the pole-zero-gain values for an elliptic low-pass filter of order `N`, with a maximum passband ripple of `Rp` dB, a stop-band ripple of `Rs` dB, cut-off frequency of `W0` rad/s.
+The argument 's' returns the poles and zeros of an analogue filter.
 If ommitted, the function designs a discrete-time filter.

 +++ {"slideshow": {"slide_type": "subslide"}}